Institutional Research and Assessment

 The Office of Institutional Research and Assessment works to improve educational effectiveness through the assessment of teaching and learning, the evaluation of educational practices and services, and the ongoing reporting of demographic and evaluative data for institutional decision making and external reporting.

 - Assessment in support of institutional improvement, state accountability, and regional accreditation

 Try these pages if you are a...

-Every other year, the Office of Institutional Research and Assessment surveys undergraduate degree recipients one year after graduation.
+Once per accreditation cycle, the Office of Institutional Research and Assessment surveys undergraduate degree recipients five, ten, and fifteen years after graduation.
 The survey collects alumni outcomes data such as employment status, graduate or professional school attendance, and involvement in volunteer work.
-It also asks respondents to rate their level of skill in various work-related areas and to indicate how well their Evergreen education prepared them in those areas.
-View results from Alumni Survey 2012 (PDF).
+It also gives alumni the opportunity to provide feedback on their learning and experiences at Evergreen.
+View results from the 5/10/15-Year Alumni Survey (PDF).

 End-of-program Review (EPR) 2011-12